Statistical Aspects of SHAP: Functional ANOVA for Model Interpretation: Estimation decisions

 \section{Estimation decisions}

-It was shown above that SHAP is a partition of contrasts of functional ANOVA terms.
-Since there are $2^p$ functional ANOVA terms, when $p$ is large, users cannot typically compute $2^p$ conditional expectations.
+It was shown above that SHAP decomposes into Harsanyi dividends which can be interpreted as functional ANOVA terms in certain cases.
+Since there are $2^p$ Harsanyi dividends, when $p$ is large, users cannot typically compute $2^p$ conditional expectations.
 Thus, users must select some subset of the full power set of feature interactions.
 This is the first significant choice a user must make in estimating Shapley values for their model, although most users make this decision implicitly by using the \texttt{shap} library which samples as in Section \ref{shap-sampling}.

 In addition to the sampling challenges outlined above, there is also the question of how to approximate the requisite conditional expectations.
 In real world scenarios, it would be highly unusual to have access to an analytical formula for the joint distribution, $p(X)$, of the features.
 Thus, even if a model provides parameters that can be converted into an analytical formula $y = f(X)$, analytically computing the expectation of $f(X) \mid X_{u}$ for any subset $u$ of feature interactions is impossible without further assumptions. $p(X)$ must be estimated from the data or assumed directly by the user, introducing the second significant user decision.